About Audiology Today

 AT is the American Academy of Audiology’s award-winning magazine of, by, and for audiologists.
 Each issue of this full-color, bimonthly magazine provides comprehensive reporting on topics relevant to audiology, including clinical activities and hearing research, current events, news items, professional issues, individual-institutional-organizational announcements, and other areas within the scope of practice of audiology.

-The May/June 2021 issue of Audiology Today has been released.
+The November/December 2021 issue of Audiology Today has been released.
 Enjoy the most recent issue!

 - Hearing Loss

 More research is required to improve our understanding of the pathophysiological mechanisms underlying hearing loss and dementia.
 Current audiological clinical protocols for older adults need to accommodate for cognitive function by incorporating suitable referral pathways, including hearing assessments, cochlear implant mapping, hearing aid programming processes, and counseling techniques.